Niklas81/mithril-interactive-tutorial/README.md

 - Load the next lesson

 ## Current State of the Tutorial

+The tutorial should progress in three phases:

+1. Step-by-step instructions leading to an understanding of everything in the Mithril "[Getting Started Guide](http://lhorie.github.io/mithril/getting-started.html)"
+2. A thorough exploration of the [Mithril API](http://lhorie.github.io/mithril/mithril.html) with an emphasis on experimentation.
+3. Working examples to accompany Leo Horie's excellent [blog posts](http://lhorie.github.io/mithril-blog/).

 This tutorial is a work in progress.
 I plan to add new lessons as time provides.
 I heartily welcome suggestions and criticism.
 If you find mistakes, and you will, please submit a comment or pull request.